Basssiiie/Cultures-Revenge-of-the-Rain-God-Translation/README.md

 ## How to install

-1. Make a backup of the game folder you wish to have translated.
+1. Make a backup of the folder of the game you wish to have translated.
 2. Download the latest version from the [Releases](https://github.com/Basssiiie/Cultures-Revenge-of-the-Rain-Gods-Translation/releases) tab.
 3. Extract the contents of the `*.zip` file and paste them over the installation folder of your game.
 4. Allow to replace everything.